Sorazuu/sorazuu.github.io/_posts/2017-05-15-my-feeling.md

 ---
 layout: post
 ---
 # File with header

-Have been a week and my Pharyngitis condition still there.
+It have been a week and my pharyngitis condition still there.